Undergraduate Course: Dissertation in Geology and Physical Geography (EASC10043)

 Seminar/Tutorial Hours 15,

 Programme Level Learning and Teaching Hours 8,

 Additional Information (Assessment)

 Written Exam: 0%, Course Work: 100 %, Practical Exam: 0%.

 The following will be assessed: Report of 9000 -10000 words (from the beginning of introduction to the end of conclusion, including figure captions, excluding title, abstract, Appendices and References) that explains the aim(s) of the project, reviews the background literature, describes the data collection and analysis methods, documents the analysis, summarises and interprets the results.
 The submitted work MUST include, in addition to the report, any document in which the data have been recorded (e.g., field or lab notebooks).
 Additional material may also include tables containing the data, maps, animations, logs and/or sections that are relevant as supporting material for the project (this material can be added as an appendix at the end of the report, as separate electronic files, on paper and/or on a USB stick).

 The following points will be considered for marking: (1) 40% Data collection, evidence for use of original data; data compilation method(s) and analysis method(s) used in the project.
 (2) 40% Written report; assessed for originality of idea/approach, formulation of testable hypotheses, review of background literature, explanation of methodologies, analysis and interpretation of results and scientific content.
 (3) 20% Production quality.

 A marking scheme can be found on Learn, which gives an idea about what is typically found in a dissertation that obtains a 1st, a 2.1, a 2.2 etc.

-4th year students will hand in their dissertation in Semester 2 on the Wednesday of week 5 by 12 noon.
+The dissertation is due in Semester 2 on the Wednesday of week 5 by 12 noon.

 Submission details will be provided prior to the deadline.